inbo/tutorials/content/tutorials/spatial_variograms/index.md

 alt="Figure 13: Variogram of the data with de-trending disabled." />
 <figcaption>Figure 13: Variogram of the data with de-trending disabled.</figcaption><br>

-Due to the systematic effect in the data, the semivariance keeps rising with increasing distance, which does not match the Matérn model.
+Due to the systematic effect in the "trended" data, the semivariance keeps rising with increasing distance, which the Matérn model shows in a low `nu` and wide `sigma`.
 Think about it as standing on a slope: if you look uphill, points tend to be higher, downhill, lower, otherwise points level.
 The variance of all points in a fixed circle around you would be much higher, compared to a level field.